JamieMason/Unreadable/README.md

 Inline JavaScript and CSS are minified using [UglifyJS](https://github.com/mishoo/UglifyJS) and [clean-css](https://github.com/GoalSmashers/clean-css) respectively.

-Please note Unreadable is a young project so there are still some issues and TODOs.

     $ unreadable --inspect --url http://www.youtube.com --output youtube.min.html
     ✔ 12643 characters removed, 986/986 elements with layout unaffected by minification